Skip to main content

 Refer to Oregon Administrative Rule 150-317-1020 for more information about common ownership and unitary business determination.

-For further information on unitary groups, please refer to the Unitary Group video on the CAT training material link.
+For further information on unitary groups, please refer to the Unitary Group video on the CAT training material section.
 For specific information on registering and filing as a unitary group please refer to the “How do unitary groups register and file?"
 FAQ below.
 Further information for unitary groups with non-U.S. members is also available in the “Can unitary groups with non-US members exclude the non-US members from a group return?"
 FAQ below.

 Unitary groups must register, file, and pay as a single taxpayer (ORS 317A.106 ).